 Passivation of stainless steel is a process that removes free iron from the surface of a stainless component and at the same time promotes the formation of a thin, dense oxide protective barrier.
 Advanced Plating Technologies, a Milwaukee, Wisconsin company, is an industry leading provider of passivation of stainless steel to ASTM A967, AMS 2700 and QQ-P-35 specifications, employing both citric and nitric acid methods.
 APT provides both competitive high-volume commercial stainless steel passivation as well as precision medical passivation of titanium and other medical-grade alloys including cobalt chromium, MP35N and 316LVM, utilizing ultrasonic systems for demanding applications within the medical and dental industries.
-APT provides passivation of stainless steel across various sectors including the medical, dental, aerospace, power transmission/distribution, heavy equipment and petrol chemical industries.
+APT provides passivation across various sectors including the medical, dental, aerospace, power transmission/distribution, heavy equipment and petrol chemical industries.

 Passivation of Stainless Steel Properties